pinobatch/action53/README.md

     titlescreen=../tilesets/title_screen.png

-The title screen is a 256x240 pixel PNG image that may contain up to 208 unique tiles.
+The title screen is a 256x240 pixel image as described above.
 This and other paths are relative to the directory containing the config file.

     titlepalette=0f0010200f1616160f1616160f161616